propelorm/propelorm.github.com/documentation/index.markdown

 * [Writing A Behavior](../documentation/cookbook/writing-behavior.html) How to write a custom behavior to reuse model code horizontally.
 * [Testing Your Behaviors](../documentation/cookbook/testing-your-behaviors.html) How to unit test your behaviors.
-* [Working with unit tests](../documentation/cookbook/working-with-unit-tests.html) How to setup propel's required environment and use PHPUnit.

 ### Working with Silex ###